 Travel within the US and Canada is acceptable.
 Some other travel destinations may require temporary waiting periods or may be cause for permanent deferral due to high risk for malaria, vCJD (mad cow disease), or HIV.
 A complete evaluation can be made during donor screening or contact us for further information.

-Travel to malaria risk area (if spent more than 24 hours in risk area) – Deferral period is 12 months after departure
+Travel to malaria risk area – Deferral period is 12 months after departure

 Residence (lived > 5 years) in a malaria risk area – Deferral period is 3 years after departure